jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ---

-The answer to most of your problems is either more self-control or more discipline.
+The answer to most of your problems is more self-control or discipline.

 This fixes every long-term problem you might have and almost every short-term one. ([Tweet it](https://twitter.com/EdLatimore/status/1272321993879302144){: target="_blank" rel="noopener noreferrer"})